Colin A. Russell

-Colin Archibald Russell (July 9, 1928 – May 17, 2013) was emeritus professor of history of science and technology at the Open University and was a research scholar affiliated to the History and Philosophy of Science Department, Cambridge University.
+Colin Archibald Russell (July 9, 1928 – May 17, 2013) was a professor of the history of science and technology at the Open University and a research scholar affiliated with the History and philosophy of science department of Cambridge University.
 His chief research interests were in the fields of the history of chemistry, environmental history and history of science and religion.

 Early life and teaching

 Born in London, Russell received his education at Epsom Grammar School before going to University College Hull (now the University of Hull).
 After receiving his BSc he became assistant lecturer in chemistry at the Kingston Technical College (1950–1959) and then lecturer, senior lecturer and principal lecturer in organic chemistry at Harris College, Preston (now the University of Central Lancashire).

 Whilst teaching he also undertook further study.
 He received his MSc (1958) and PhD (1962) in the history and philosophy of science from the University of London.
 In 1978 he also received a DSc.